nicojuhari/weather-journal/README.md

 1. Install Node.js and Express.js
 2. Initiate the local server: server.js
 4. Fetch the weather from [OpenWeatherMap](https://openweathermap.org/) API
-5. Save the record in the object on local server
+5. Save the record in the object on the local server
-6. The record should inlude : date, weather, fillings
+6. The record should include: date, weather, fillings
 7. Get the Data from the local server and update the UI

 ## What the app is doing ?